xymostech/dyload/README.md

 To see this in action, run

-    $ LD_LIBRARY_PATH ./consoletest-dynamic
+    $ ./consoletest-dynamic

-Then, modify the code in `a.c` and remake from within the console directory.
+Then, modify the code in `a.c` while the program is running and remake from within the console directory.
 The new code will be automatically reloaded!

 A static version of the code is also automatically built.
 You can see this by running